silvavitor/my-contacts/README.md

 ## :mag_right: About the project
 <br/>

-It's a full-stack project that aims to organize your contacts and categorize them
+Full-stack project to organize contacts and their categories.
+It was developed with as few packages as possible, features such as: form validations, toast messages, modals, animations and an HTTP client were created.

 The development of this project was guided by the [JStack](https://jstack.com.br/) course